IVRASED/IVRASED/README.md

 ## Dataset description
 **IVRASED** dataset consists of two parts:
 1.	**Physiological recording** (EEG, ECG, GSR, Eye-tracking) of 15participants done in an **industrial VRLE** during assembly task for around 1hour long, including the VR recorded video.
-2. The perveived **self-efficacy** of the current task self-assessed before and after the assemblage on a discrete 10-point scale (range of 1 to 10)
+2. The perceived **self-efficacy** of the current task self-assessed before and after the assemblage on a discrete 10-point scale (range of 1 to 10)

 ![assembly task schema](rsc/situation_sef.PNG "assembly task schema")